-County Board of Chosen Freeholders of the County of Cumberland, New Jersey
+Board of Chosen Freeholders of the County of Cumberland, New Jersey

-Dear Board of Chosen Freeholders Members:
+Dear Board of Chosen Freeholders:

-We have acted as bond counsel to the County of Cumberland, New Jersey (the "County") in connection with the issuance by the County of a \$17,600,000 Bond Anticipation Note dated the date hereof (the "Note").
-In order to render the opinions herein, we have examined laws, documents and records of proceedings, or copies thereof, certified or otherwise identified to our satisfaction, and have undertaken such research and analyses as we have deemed necessary.
+We have acted as bond counsel to the County of Cumberland (the "County"), New Jersey (the "State") in connection with the issuance by the County of the \$1,500,000 General Obligation Bonds (County College Bonds) (County College Bond Act, P.L.
+1971, c.12, as amended) (the "Bonds").
+In order to render the opinions herein, we have examined laws, documents and records of proceedings, or copies thereof, certified or otherwise identified to us, as we have deemed necessary.